CyberSentinelLabs/React-Media-App/README.md

 # C.S.
-Media App
+App
 This is a React application that demonstrates routing, file validation, and media recording features.
 It is built to be a simple, self-contained starting point for your larger project.

 ## Features
-Client-side Routing: Uses 'useState' to switch between different "pages" without a page reload.
+Client-side Routing: Uses `useState` to switch between different "pages" without a page reload.

 File Upload Validation: Checks for valid file types '(.wav, .flac, etc.)' and size limits (50KB to 50MB).